Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 3. Configure the Traceability Agent using Axway Central CLI: `axway central install agents`

    * For usage tracking, only the Traceability Agent is required.

-Be sure to select `Traceability` if you only want to report your usage tracking as shown below:

 ```shell
 ?
 Select the type of agent(s) you want to install:
   All Agents